 House dust mites are a major cause of allergic asthma and chronic rhinitis.
 They are tiny scavengers that live in colonies in warm, still, dark, and damp environments.
-And with education, you can avoid them.
+With the help of education, you can avoid them.

-Sure you do!
+We're sure you have questions!
 Check out the frequently asked questions page about the house dust mite before you dive any deeper.

 Luckily for you we have split out our research notes into three key topics:

-We have also created a timeline of dust mite discoveries that will help you see how our understanding has progressed.
+We have also created a timeline of dust mite discoveries that will help you see how medical understanding has progressed.

-The general public has become more aware of the allergy link to mites.
-As shown by the large number of visitors to HouseDustMite.com, people are now seeking positive and practical methods of making their home and office healthier.
+The general public has become more aware of dust mite allergies.
+As shown by the large number of visitors to HouseDustMite.com, people are now seeking positive and practical methods of making their homes and offices healthier.

 We believe that active and informed allergen reduction, combined with properly prescribed medication, is the responsible way to approach allergic asthma, rhinitis and eczema.